I was never tempted to smoke.

-But, if you’re here, I take it you care about your skin and want to take good care of it.
-Then, you should know that your smoking is getting in the way of that.
-Here’s why:
+But, if you’re here, I take it you care about your skin and want to look young for as long as possible.
+Smoking is getting in the way of that.

 Smoking accelerates the aging process in several different ways: